Function Of Coarse Adjustment Knob In Microscope

 • Store the Microscope Properly: When not in use, store the microscope in a clean, dry place, away from direct sunlight and extreme temperatures.

-• Schedule Regular Servicing: Schedule regular servicing and maintenance by a qualified microscope technician to ensure that all components are in good working condition.
+• Schedule Regular Servicing: Schedule regular servicing and maintenance by a qualified microscope technician to make sure all components are in good working condition.

 The Future of Microscope Technology